 offer of a room in our halls of residence for the first year of your course.

-Our BioSciences building incorporates impressive, modern laboratories, offering exciting and highly relevant practical experience in some of the best equipped facilities in the country.
+BSc (Hons) Biology students have access to our BioSciences building that incorporates impressive, modern laboratories, offering exciting and highly relevant practical experience in some of the best equipped facilities in the country.
 Resources include fluorescence and scanning electron microscopes, DNA extraction and analysis equipment, and climate controlled insectaries.

 A number of the best nature reserves in the country are in close proximity to the campus.
 You will be taught within a short travelling distance of impressive field sites such as one of the finest saltmarsh and dune systems in Europe, restored mires of international importance, hay meadows and limestone woodlands.
 The University also has extensive grounds including meadows which serve as a useful area for demonstrating sampling techniques.